Multiparameter quantum sensing and magnetic communications with a hybrid dc and rf optically pumped magnetometer: Abstract

 \section{Abstract}

-We introduce and demonstrate a hybrid optically-pumped magnetometer (hOPM) that simultaneously measures one dc field component and one rf field component quadrature with a single atomic spin ensemble.
-The hOPM achieves sub-pT/$\sqrt{\mathrm{Hz}}$ sensitivity for both dc and rf fields, and is limited in sensitivity by spin projection noise at low frequencies and by photon shot noise at high frequencies.
-We demonstrate with the hOPM a new application of multi-parameter quantum sensing: background-cancelling spread spectrum magnetic communication.
-We encode a digital message as rf amplitude, spread among sixteen very-low and low frequency channels in a noisy magnetic environment, and observe quantum-noise-limited rf magnetic signal recovery enabled by quantum-noise-limited dc noise cancellation, reaching noise rejection of \SI{15}{\decibel} at \SI{100}{\hertz} and more than \SI{20}{\decibel} at \SI{60}{\hertz} and below.
-We measure signal fidelity versus signal strength and extrinsic noise in communication of a digitally-encoded text message.
-The combination of high sensitivity, quantum-noise-limited performance, and real-world application potential makes the hOPM an ideal system in which to study high-performance multi-parameter quantum sensing.
+We introduce and demonstrate a hybrid optically pumped magnetometer (HOPM) that simultaneously measures one dc field component and one rf field component quadrature with a single atomic spin ensemble.
+The HOPM achieves sub-pT/$\sqrt{\mathrm{Hz}}$ sensitivity for both dc and rf fields, and is limited in sensitivity by spin projection noise at low frequencies and by photon shot noise at high frequencies.
+We demonstrate with the HOPM a new application of multiparameter quantum sensing: background-cancelling spread spectrum magnetic communication.
+We encode a digital message as rf amplitude, spread among sixteen channels from \SI{29}{\kilo\hertz} to \SI{33}{\kilo\hertz} in a noisy magnetic environment, and observe quantum-noise-limited rf magnetic signal recovery enabled by quantum-noise-limited dc noise cancellation, reaching noise rejection of \SI{15}{\decibel} at \SI{100}{\hertz} and more than \SI{20}{\decibel} at \SI{60}{\hertz} and below.
+We measure signal fidelity versus signal strength and extrinsic noise in communication of a short text message.
+The combination of high sensitivity, quantum-noise-limited performance, and real-world application potential makes the HOPM ideally suited for study of high-performance multiparameter quantum sensing.